 Right to Request Restrictions.
 You have the right to request restrictions on certain uses and disclosures of your health information.
-We are not required to agree to restrictions that you request except if the disclosure involves payment or health care operations not required by law and the information pertains solely to a health care item or service that you have paid for out of pocket in full.
+We are not required to agree to restrictions that you request.
 If you would like to make a request for restrictions, you must submit your request in writing to the Privacy Officer at the address shown below.